progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--Now, let’s say you decide you like the second solution to your issue best (`iss91v2`); and you showed the `dumbidea` branch to your coworkers, and it turns out to be genius.
 You can throw away the original `iss91` branch (losing commits C5 and C6) and merge in the other two.
 Your history then looks like Figure 3-21.-->

-Nun, sagen wir Du hast dich entschieden die zweite Lösung des Fehlers (`iss91v2`) zu bevorzugen, außerdem hast den `dumbidea`-Branch Deinen Mitarbeitern gezeigt und es hat sich herausgestellt das er genial ist.
+Nun, sagen wir Du hast Dich entschieden die zweite Lösung des Fehlers (`iss91v2`) zu bevorzugen, außerdem hast den `dumbidea`-Branch Deinen Mitarbeitern gezeigt und es hat sich herausgestellt das er genial ist.
 Du kannst also den ursprünglichen `iss91`-Branch (unter Verlust der Commits C5 und C6) wegschmeißen und die anderen Beiden vereinen.
 Dein Verlauf sieht dann aus wie in Abbildung 3-21.

 <!--Figure 3-21.
 Your history after merging in dumbidea and iss91v2.-->